About Pauline Latham OBE MP

 She has a special interest in education issues, was a school governor for 12 years and was a parliamentary candidate for Broxtowe in 2001 and stood as a European candidate in 1999 and 2005 for the East Midlands.

-Pauline has led two Social Action Projects to Uganda involving students from Woodlands School in Allestree and Ecclesbourne School in Duffield.
+Pauline has led three Social Action Projects to Uganda involving students from Woodlands School in Allestree and Ecclesbourne School in Duffield.
 They spent many months fund raising to help schools in a rural part of Uganda to build new classrooms, and took out hand sewing machines for an aids project and some computers to help the rural community to learn how to use them.

 Pauline is a very experienced councillor and has been an able, popular and hard working representative for Oakwood.